The London Warner Bros. Studio at Leavesden Studios offers ‘The Making of Harry Potter’ tour, popular with both kids and adults.

 The initial part of the tour is guided, and you can explore the rest on your own.

-First, you will see two short films, after which the guide rounds up everyone and makes them stand at the doors of the Great Hall.
+First, you will see two short films, after which the guide will round up everyone and make them stand at the doors of the Great Hall.

 Once inside the door of the magnificent room, visitors are free to explore the Harry Potter tour by themselves.